andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ### Good 'ol college style lecture

-Sometimes we need to sit there and explain something for 5 minutes. yep.
+Sometimes we need to sit there and explain something for 5 minutes.
+Be cognizant of student engagement here, it's easy to loose students during particularly long and dull portions of lectures.

 ### I do - you do (and vice versa)